Code of Conduct Hosting (CCH)

 A notice must at least meet the formal and content-related requirements by including the following information:

-(b) an explanation of why the sender is particularly affected (except for offences for which proceedings are brought directly by the public prosecutor's office);
+(b) an explanation of why the sender is particularly affected (except for offences for which proceedings are brought directly by the public prosecutor's office or cases where the DSA applies);

 (c) the URL of the website or web page that is the subject of the complaint;

-The hosting provider's obligations defined in the CCH are designed to make it easier for data subjects affected by illegal content to institute legal proceedings against those responsible.
+The hosting provider's obligations defined in the CCH are designed to make it easier for persons affected by illegal content to initiate legal proceedings against those responsible.

-5.1 The hosting provider checks that any notices received meet the formal and content- related requirements set down in (3.4).
-When assessing these requirements, the hosting provider applies the benchmark of a legal layman.
+5.1 The hosting provider checks that any notices received meet the formal and content-related requirements set down in (3.4).
+When assessing these requirements, the hosting provider applies the benchmark of a legal layperson.

 5.2 If a received notice does not meet the formal and/or content-related requirements set down in (3.4), or only meets them to a certain extent, the hosting provider shall ask the sender of the notice to provide the missing information within two working days of being prompted to do so.
 If the sender fails to respond before the deadline, or if the additional information supplied also does not meet the formal and/or content-related requirements set down in (3.4), or only meets them to a certain extent, the hosting provider shall not process the notice further.